 Portland is a city located in the Northwestern United States, near the confluence of the Willamette and Columbia rivers in the state of Oregon.
 As of July 2008, it has an estimated population of 575,930, and has been referred to as the greenest city in the United States.
 Portland is Oregon's most populous city, and the third most populous city in the Pacific Northwest, after Vancouver, British Columbia, and Seattle, Washington.
 Approximately two million people live in the Portland metropolitan area (MSA), the 23rd most populous in the United States as of July 2006.

-county seat of Multnomah County.
+Portland was incorporated in 1851 and is the county seat of Multnomah County.
 The city extends slightly into Washington County to the west and Clackamas County to the south.
 It is governed by a commission-based government headed by a mayor and four other commissioners.

-light rail, supported by Metro, a distinctive regional-government scheme.
+The city and region are noted for strong land-use planning and investment in light rail, supported by Metro, a distinctive regional-government scheme.
 Portland is also known for its large number of microbreweries and microdistilleries, and as the home of the Trail Blazers NBA basketball team.

-Marine west coast climate region, marked by warm, dry summers and rainy but temperate winters.
+Portland lies in the Marine west coast climate region, marked by warm, dry summers and rainy but temperate winters.
 This climate is ideal for growing roses, and for more than a century, Portland has been known as "The City of Roses" with many rose gardens—most prominently the International Rose Test Garden.

 History.

-Oregon City and Fort Vancouver.
+Portland started as a spot known as "the clearing," which was on the banks of the Willamette about halfway between Oregon City and Fort Vancouver.
 In 1843, William Overton saw great commercial potential for this land but lacked the funds required to file a land claim.
 He struck a bargain with his partner Asa Lovejoy of Boston, Massachusetts: for 25¢, Overton would share his claim to the 640 acre (2.6 km²) site.
 Overton later sold his half of the claim to Francis W. Pettygrove of Portland, Maine.
 Pettygrove and Lovejoy each wished to name the new city after his respective home town; this was decided with a coin toss, which Pettygrove won in a series of two out of three tosses.
 The coin used for this decision, now known as the Portland Penny, is on display in the headquarters of the Oregon Historical Society.

-log cabin hotel, and a newspaper, the Weekly Oregonian.
+At the time of its incorporation on February 8, 1851 Portland had over 800 inhabitants, a steam sawmill, a log cabin hotel, and a newspaper, the Weekly Oregonian.
 By 1879, the population had grown to 17,500.
 The city merged with Albina and East Portland in 1891 and with Linnton and St. Johns in 1915.

-Pacific Ocean via the Willamette and the Columbia rivers and to the agricultural Tualatin Valley via the "Great Plank Road" through a canyon in the West Hills (the route of current-day U.S. Route 26), gave it an advantage over nearby ports, and it grew quickly.
+Portland's location, with access both to the Pacific Ocean via the Willamette and the Columbia rivers and to the agricultural Tualatin Valley via the "Great Plank Road" through a canyon in the West Hills (the route of current-day U.S. Route 26), gave it an advantage over nearby ports, and it grew quickly.
 It remained the major port in the Pacific Northwest for much of the 19th century, until the 1890s, when Seattle's deepwater harbor was connected to the rest of the mainland by rail, affording an inland route without the treacherous navigation of the Columbia River.

 Geography.

-Willamette River runs through the center of the city, while Mount Tabor (center) rises on the city's east side.
+The Willamette River runs through the center of the city, while Mount Tabor (center) rises on the city's east side.
 Mount Saint Helens (left) and Mount Hood (right center) are visible from many places in the city.

 Topography.

-Oregon's most populated region, the Willamette Valley.
+Portland lies at the northern end of Oregon's most populated region, the Willamette Valley.
 However, as the metropolitan area is culturally and politically distinct from the rest of the valley, local usage often excludes Portland from the valley proper.
 Although almost all of Portland lies within Multnomah County, small portions of the city lie within Clackamas and Washington counties with mid-2005 populations estimated at 785 and 1,455, respectively.
 The Willamette River runs north through the city center, separating the east and west sections of the city before veering slightly northwest to join with the Columbia River (which separates the state of Washington from the state of Oregon) a short distance north of the city.

-United States Census Bureau, the city has a total area of 145.4 sq mi (376.5 km²).
+According to the United States Census Bureau, the city has a total area of 145.4 sq mi (376.5 km²).
 134.3 sq mi (347.9 km²) of it is land and 11.1 sq mi (28.6 km²), or 7.6%, is water.

-Boring Lava Field.
+Portland lies on top of an extinct Plio-Pleistocene volcanic field known as the Boring Lava Field.
 The Boring Lava Field includes at least 32 cinder cones such as Mount Tabor,[22] and its center lies in Southeast Portland.
 The dormant but potentially active volcano Mount Hood to the east of Portland is easily visible from much of the city during clear weather.
 The active volcano Mount Saint Helens to the north in Washington is visible in the distance from high-elevation locations in the city and is close enough to have dusted the city with volcanic ash after an eruption on May 18, 1980.

 Climate.

-Marine west coast climate zone.
+Portland lies within the Marine west coast climate zone.
 Summers in Portland are warm, sunny and rather dry, with July averaging a high of 27 °C (81 °F) and a low of 14 °C (58 °F).
 Winters can be mild to chilly, and very moist, with January averaging a high of 8 °C (46 °F) and a low of 3 °C (37 °F).
 The rainfall averages 42.7 inches (1,080 mm) per year in downtown Portland.
 Portland averages 155 days with measurable precipitation a year.
 Snowfall occurs no more than a few times per year, although the city has been known to see major snow and ice storms thanks to cold air outflow from the Columbia River Gorge.
 The city's winter snowfall totals have ranged from just a trace on many occasions, to 154.7 cm (60.9 inches) in 1892-93.
 The lowest temperature ever recorded in Portland was −19 °C (−3 °F), set on February 2, 1950.
 The highest temperature ever recorded was 42 °C (107 °F), set on July 30, 1965 as well as August 8, 1981 and August 10, 1981.
 Temperatures of 38 °C (100 °F) have been recorded in each of the months from May through September.

 Cityscape.

+Panorama of downtown Portland.
 Hawthorne Bridge viewed from a dock on the Willamette River near the Oregon Museum of Science and Industry (OMSI).

-West Hills (Tualatin Mountains), though it extends over them to the border with Washington County.
+Portland straddles the Willamette River near its confluence with the Columbia River.
+The denser and earlier-developed west side is mostly hemmed in by the nearby West Hills (Tualatin Mountains), though it extends over them to the border with Washington County.
 The flatter east side fans out for about 180 blocks, until it meets the suburb of Gresham.
 Rural Multnomah County lies farther east.

-Albina, and East Portland were consolidated, and duplicate street names were given new names.
+In 1891 the cities of Portland, Albina, and East Portland were consolidated, and duplicate street names were given new names.
 The "great renumbering" on September 2, 1931 standardized street naming patterns, and changed house numbers from 20 per block to 100 per block.
 It divided Portland into five sections: Southwest, Southeast, Northwest, North, and Northeast.
 Burnside St. divides north and south, and the Willamette River divides east and west.
 The river curves west five blocks north of Burnside and in place of it, Williams Ave. is used as a divider.
 The North section lies between Williams Ave. and the Willamette River to the west.

 On the west side, the RiverPlace, John's Landing and South Waterfront Districts lie in a "sixth quadrant" where addresses go higher from west to east toward the river.
 This "sixth quadrant" is roughly bounded by Naito Parkway and Barbur Boulevard to the west, Montgomery Street to the north and Nevada Street to the south.
 East-West addresses in this area are denoted with a leading zero.